 - On Twin Peaks, Leo Johnson, an evil cocaine-smuggler, frequently beats his wife Shirley, even trying to kill her at one point.

-- Long-running soap opera Coronation Street has recently played out an agonizingly long abuse story-arc, where nice guy Tyrone Dodds has been the victim of some fairly horrendous psychological and physical abuse from unhinged wife Kirsty.
+- In a rare example of a woman's abuse of a man, there is an agonizingly long abuse story-arc, where nice guy Tyrone Dodds is the victim of some fairly horrendous psychological and physical abuse from unhinged wife Kirsty.
 This reached its nadir when she led everyone to believe he was the offender, and left him friendless and in prison.

 - "Concrete Angel," where an omniscient observer feels sympathy for a little girl whose mother had killed her.
 (The video shows a little boy communicating with the hapless little girl at a window, similar to the teen-aged boy and girl in the far different Taylor Swift song "You Belong With Me.")